 If you need individual assistance, it's your responsibility to meet with the instructor.
 If you are serious about wanting to improve your performance in the course, ask for help as soon as you realize you need it - whether the problem is difficulty with course material, a disability, or an illness.
-Don't be afraid to admit that you need extra guidance.
+Don't be reluctant to ask for extra guidance.
 Web design and development can be daunting, and some of the core concepts can be difficult to grasp at first glance.
 Before long they will be second nature to you.